dfireBird/chip-8/README.md

-# Chip-8
+# Chip-Octo
-Chip8 is interpreter of the classic [CHIP-8](https://en.wikipedia.org/wiki/CHIP-8) programming language made in Rust.
+Chip-Octo is interpreter of the classic [CHIP-8](https://en.wikipedia.org/wiki/CHIP-8) programming language made in Rust.

 The interpreter's implementation targets the implementation of the CHIP-8 made for the [COSMAC VIP](https://en.wikipedia.org/wiki/COSMAC_VIP) machine.
 It's may not have the quirks expected from later implementations.